mhmdbrkv/task-tracker-cli/README.md

 A simple **command-line interface (CLI)** application built with **Node.js** for managing your daily tasks.
 You can add, update, delete, mark progress, mark completion, and list tasks easily from the terminal.

+This project is inspired by the [Task Tracker project on roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ---

 ## 🚀 Features